mikemjm/mikemjm.github.io/_posts/2022-09-02-nextcloudluks.md

 cd /home/USERNAME/docker/nextcloud/crypt_data/USERNAME/files/
 ```

-That’s it, you’ve successfully installed Nextcloud with Docker and have a LUKS encrypted storage folder for all of your files!
+You’ve successfully installed Nextcloud with Docker and have a LUKS encrypted storage folder for all of your files!